Using healthy, non-toxic cookware is more critical now than ever before. Why?

 Usually, cast iron pans come pre-seasoned with vegetable oil.

 But, if yours doesn’t, here’s how to make your cast iron pan non-stick:

-First – clean the surface of the pan with warm, soapy water and a brush.
-If there’s rust, use a metal scouring pad.
+First – Clean the surface of the pan with warm, soapy water and a brush.

-Second – apply a thin, even layer of cooking oil to the cookware (inside and out).
+Second – Rub a thin, even layer of cooking oil onto the cookware’s surface with a cloth.

 - Place the cookware in the oven upside down on the top rack.